DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 #### Manual distributed tracing

-If you are using libraries that are not supported by the `ddtrace` library's integrations, the SDK provides two helper methods `LLMObs.inject_distributed_headers()` and `LLMObs.activate_distributed_headers()` to manually inject and propagate tracing contexts in distributed request headers.
+If you are using libraries that are not supported by the `ddtrace` library's integrations, you need to manually propagate tracing contexts across distributed request headers.
+The SDK provides the helper methods `LLMObs.inject_distributed_headers()` and `LLMObs.activate_distributed_headers()` to inject and activate tracing contexts in request headers.

 ##### Injecting distributed headers